confetti-framework/docs/request.md

 #### File Paths & Extensions

 The `support.File` struct also contains methods for accessing the file's fully-qualified path and its extension.
-The `extension` method will attempt to guess the file's extension based on its contents.
+The `Extension` method will attempt to guess the file's extension based on its contents.
 This extension may be different from the extension that was supplied by the client:

     name := request.File("photo").Name()